siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 |a + b|^2 = (u - v)^2
 ```

-Relation-erased joining:
+Orthogonal joining:

 ```text
 alpha - beta = pi/2
 |a + b|^2 = u^2 + v^2
 ```

-Ordinary addition is therefore not the whole operation.
-It is the case where the relation term is absent, canceled, or ignored.
+Ordinary addition is therefore the non-interaction case of the operation.
+It is the case where the relation term is zero.